-Although a new display is not going to improve the performance of a computer adding a LCD or flat-panel display or increasing the size of your display can make using the computer a much more enjoyable experience.
+Although a new display does not improve the performance of a computer adding a LCD or flat-panel display or increasing the size of your display can make using the computer more enjoyable.

 If you're display is 17" or smaller, you're using a monitor and not a flat-panel display, and you have the room to do it, this upgrade is easy and a lot less than purchasing a new computer.
 Also, if down the road you do purchase a new computer you will not need a new display.